kubernetes/enhancements/keps/sig-apps/3088-pdb-for-daemonset-pods/README.md

 of pods is scaled as number of nodes multiplied by number of DaemonSets being affected simultaneously.
 In order to reduce the load, one can set a PDB for DaemonSet Pods.

-For example, in case of 100 nodes and 3 DaemonSets affected by eviction, one would prefer the simultaneous recreation of 30 Pods instead of 300.
+For example, in case of 100 nodes and 3 DaemonSets affected by an eviction, one would prefer the simultaneous recreation of 30 Pods instead of 300.

 #### Story 2